What is a root canal?

 When is root canal treatment required?

 If you’re experiencing tooth pain when chewing, prolonged sensitivity in the tooth (especially to hot or cold temperatures), discoloration on the tooth, or swelling or sensitive gums, you may have a root canal infection.
 Root canal infections most often occur when a tooth’s pulp has deep decay, a tooth undergoes multiple dental procedures or large fillings, or if a tooth has a crack, chip, or other trauma.
-If you have a tooth infection, our specialist at Los Angeles Center for Endodontics will talk you through the options and course of treatment to get you back to full health and comfort.
+If you have a tooth infection, our specialist at Woodside Endodontics will talk you through the options and course of treatment to get you back to full health and comfort.

 How is the root canal therapy done?